Preparing to Register

 - Students are dropped from their classes if they have not paid their current university tuition, fees and any outstanding balance due by the Student Fee Payment Deadline; remember to pay your fees on time!

 - Students who no longer wish to remain enrolled in classes for the term must complete a Cancellation/Withdrawal Form.
-They should not use or expect the Drop for Non-Payment process to remove them from their classes, or relinquish them from their financial responsibility and obligations for the term.
+Students should not use or expect the Drop for Non-Payment process to remove them from their classes, or relinquish them from their financial responsibility and obligations for the term.

 - Courses canceled by the department are dropped from your schedule automatically.